 The Board has agreed to apply the QCA Code.
 The disclosures required by the QCA Code can be found at the company's website, The QCA Code is available from the QCA website, www.theqca.com.

 The Board

 The full biographies of the Directors can be found on page 17.
-At the date of this report, the Board comprises two Executive Directors and two Non-Executive Directors, one of which is the Non-Executive Chairman.
+At the date of this report, the Board comprises two Executive Directors and one Non-Executive Directors, the Non-Executive Chairman.